Canberra: Territory government

-There is no local council or city government for the city of Canberra.
-The Australian Capital Territory Legislative Assembly performs the roles of both a city council for the city and a territory government for the rest of the Australian Capital Territory.
-However, the vast majority of the population of the Territory reside in Canberra and the city is therefore the primary focus of the ACT Government.
+There is no local council or city government for Canberra, which thus has no precise definition.
+The Australian Capital Territory Legislative Assembly administers both the urban area and the rest of the Australian Capital Territory.
+At the 2021 census, all but 888 people were calculated to reside in the urban area of Canberra.

 The assembly consists of 25 members elected from five districts using proportional representation.
 The five districts are Brindabella, Ginninderra, Kurrajong, Murrumbidgee and Yerrabi, which each elect five members.
 The Chief Minister is elected by the Members of the Legislative Assembly (MLA) and selects colleagues to serve as ministers alongside him or her in the Executive, known informally as the cabinet.

 Whereas the ACT has federally been dominated by Labor, the Liberals have been able to gain some footing in the ACT Legislative Assembly and were in government during a period of 6 1/2 years from 1995 and 2001.
 Labor took back control of the Assembly in 2001.
 At the 2004 election, Chief Minister Jon Stanhope and the Labor Party won 9 of the 17 seats allowing them to form the ACT's first majority government.
 Since 2008, the ACT has been governed by a coalition of Labor and the Greens.
 As of 2022, the Chief Minister was Andrew Barr from the Australian Labor Party.

 The Australian federal government retains some influence over the ACT government.
 In the administrative sphere, most frequently this is through the actions of the National Capital Authority which is responsible for planning and development in areas of Canberra which are considered to be of national importance or which are central to Griffin's plan for the city, such as the Parliamentary Triangle, Lake Burley Griffin, major approach and processional roads, areas where the Commonwealth retains ownership of the land or undeveloped hills and ridge-lines (which form part of the Canberra Nature Park).
 The national government also retains a level of control over the Territory Assembly through the provisions of the Australian Capital Territory (Self-Government) Act 1988.
 This federal act defines the legislative power of the ACT assembly.